thund3rsh0ck/simple-django-file-server/README.md

 `rm /etc/nginx/sites-enabled/DMZ_nginx.conf`

-Let's copy the two new files into the correct directories to route nginx to uWSGI correctly:
+Let's copy the two new files into the correct directories to route nginx to uWSGI correctly (Make sure you change the directories to reflect your own):

 `cp upstream_django.conf /etc/nginx/conf.d/`